M-o-a-T/moat/doc/spec.rst

 Replies
 =======

-Reply mesages are formatted like Function Code B or C messages, with the Request bit cleared.
+Reply messages are formatted like Function Code B or C messages, with the Request bit cleared.
 The function code is re-used to contain the (new) reply sender's current sequence number.